 VP Nelson made a friendly amendment to the minutes by saying that under point number four, Review of Minutes, it should read that the committee accepted the minutes from October 24, 2014.

-- 4.4 Student Affairs Committee Minutes and Report October 30th, 2014 - 4.5 Association of College President Minutes and Report October 28th, 2014 - 5.
-Motions Arising from the Minutes and Reports
+4.4 Student Affairs Committee Minutes and Report - October 30th, 2014

+4.5 Association of College President Minutes and Report - October 28th, 2014

+Move to accept the minutes.
 USCMotion026: President FineDay/Councillor Rogowski